I will make music and sound that brings your game to life.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Realms by Nine Worlds Ensemble.
 It's our newest album, which was released April 2020.
-I composed, arranged, played mallet percussion, produced, and mixed all of the music, and I think it's my strongest writing to date.
+I composed, arranged, played mallet percussion, produced, and mixed all of the music.
+I believe it's my strongest writing to date.

 Q: What are you working on at the moment?

-A: I am working on indie games, sample development, slot machines, and original music, in addition to teaching.
+A: I am working on indie games, sample development, slot machines, original music, drum recording, and teaching.

 Q: Analog or digital and why?

 A: Digital.
-The flexibility is necessary for me, and these days sounds excellent.
+The flexibility is necessary for me, and in 2020 digital sounds great.

 Q: What's your 'promise' to your clients?